The Exodus Marks the End of the Egyptian Pyramidal Age

 Oahspe, Book of the Arc of Bon; 27/15.1, 3.

 || The king's palace and pyramids were surrounded by a wall of stone, with twelve gates, made of wood and iron.
 The wall was of sufficient breadth for twelve men to walk abreast on it, and the height of the wall was equivalent to 12 squares (32ft-Newbrough's footnote) On the summit of the wall were twelve houses for the accommodation of the soldiers who patrolled the walls.
 And in each and every gate-way were houses for the keepers of the gates.
 So that no man, or woman, or child, could come into the palace or palace grounds without permission.....||

 This enclosure extended to the river, since Leatonas found the child among the rushes in the river, and the king said:

-The above description makes it apparent that the king resided near his pyramids and the whole of the area down to the river was walled with gates and guards.
+The layout of the King's residence as described in Oahspe clarifies that the king resided near his pyramids and the whole of the area down to the river was walled with gates and guards.
 This should not be unique to this Pharaoh, but may have been a common practice, in the Middle Kingdom at least.
 A number of pyramids and associated buildings, usually believed to be temples by archaelogists had thick, high walls with gateways built around them, as described in Oahspe.
 The description below of Amenemhat III's pyramid complex also describes a wall that extends to the water, with a causeway connecting to the water.
 Also, Amenemhat III's pyramid was believed to be near his palace: